-- Gain the knowledge, skills, attitudes and values to underpin contemporary radiography (diagnostic imaging) practice and develop your competence in applying clinical skills to the practice of radiography (diagnostic imaging).
+Gain the knowledge, skills, attitudes and values to underpin contemporary radiography (diagnostic imaging) practice and develop your competence in applying clinical skills to the practice of radiography (diagnostic imaging).
 You will develop your clinical reasoning and decision-making skills to enable you to undertake best radiography (diagnostic imaging) practice.
-The programme will facilitate your development of the competencies required for autonomous practice. - Develop your research awareness, which will support the development of transferable skills. - Enhance the development of your interpersonal skills along with effective team working and partnership skills.
-This promotes engagement in lifelong learning, a key feature of the development of an autonomous professional. - Cultivate effective inter-professional working practices that will facilitate the development of leadership, management and organisational skills. - Achieve the standards of education and training that are approved by the Society and College of Radiographers and prepare you for lifelong learning throughout your career.
+The programme will facilitate your development of the competencies required for autonomous practice.

+- Develop your research awareness and research application to radiographic practice and the wider health and social care context and equip you with the skills to adapt and respond positively to change.
+In doing this, you will develop key transferable skills to prepare for graduate employment. - Enhance the development of your interpersonal skills along with effective team working and partnership skills.
+This promotes engagement in lifelong learning, a key feature of the development of an autonomous professional. - Cultivate effective inter-professional working practices that will facilitate the development of leadership, management and entrepreneurial skills. - Achieve the standards of education and training that is approved by the Health and Care Professions Council, the Society and College of Radiographers and Apprentice Radiographer Standards to prepare you for lifelong learning throughout your career.